x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 - Ask your migrated users to complete the following tasks:

-  - Go to the [Office 365 sign-in page](https://go.microsoft.com/fwlink/p/?LinkId=394559), and sign in with your user name and temporary password.
+  - Go to the [Office 365 sign-in page](https://go.microsoft.com/fwlink/p/?LinkId=394559), and sign in with your username and temporary password.

   - Update your password, and set your time zone.
 It's important that you select the correct time zone to make sure your calendar and email settings are correct.